TorchDR/TorchDR/docs/source/torchdr.user_guide.rst

     DR particularly benefits from GPU acceleration as most computations, including affinity calculations and the DR objective, involve matrix reductions that are highly parallelizable.

-Avoiding memory overflows with KeOps symbolic (lazy) tensors
+Handling the quadratic cost via sparsity or symbolic tensors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Affinities incur a quadratic memory cost, which can be particularly problematic when dealing with large numbers of samples, especially when using GPUs.
+Affinities naturally incur a quadratic memory cost, which can be particularly problematic when dealing with large numbers of samples, especially when using GPUs.

+Many affinity metrics only require computing distances to each point's k nearest neighbors.
+For large datasets (typically when :math:`n > 10^4`) where the full pairwise-distance matrix won't fit in GPU memory, TorchDR can offload these computations to the GPU-compatible kNN library `Faiss <https://github.com/facebookresearch/faiss>`_.
+Simply set :attr:`backend` to ``faiss`` to leverage Faiss's efficient implementations.

+Alternatively, for exact computations or affinities that can't be limited to kNNs, you can use symbolic (lazy) tensors to avoid memory overflows.
-To prevent memory overflows, TorchDR relies on ``pykeops`` :cite:`charlier2021kernel` lazy tensors.
-These tensors are expressed as mathematical formulas, evaluated directly on the data samples.
-This symbolic representation allows computations to be performed without storing the entire matrix in memory, thereby effectively eliminating any memory limitation.
+TorchDR integrates with ``pykeops``:cite:`charlier2021kernel`, representing tensors as mathematical expressions evaluated directly on your data samples.
+By computing on-the-fly formulas instead of storing full matrices, this approach removes memory constraints entirely.
+However, for very large datasets (typically when :math:`n > 10^5`), the computational cost becomes prohibitive.
+Simply set :attr:`backend` to ``keops`` in any module to enable it.

 .. image:: figures/symbolic_matrix.svg
    :width: 800